bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 11
 X>
-X> Come up with a definition for `even-only'`, which should return a new list with even natural numbers only.
+X> Come up with a definition for `even_members`, which should return a new list with even natural numbers only.
 X>
-X> Hint: The type is `even-only' : MyList Nat -> MyList Nat`.
+X> Hint: The type is `even_members : MyList Nat -> MyList Nat`.
 You can re-use the definition of `even` we've discussed earlier.

 X> ### Exercise 12
 X>